DUNE-DAQ/timing/README.md

 package) by the name of `protodune_pdt_core` in order to be able to share functions with the artdaq board reader (or whoever else wants to use them).
-To do this, build against the UPS versions of the dependencies as described above, and run `make ups` in the core/ directory (or `make -C core ups` from the top directory).
+To do this, build against the UPS versions of the dependencies as described above, and run `make ups` in top directory.

 If you're building against a new version of uhal, you should first edit the `RequiredUhalVersion` variable in `core/Makefile`.